 UEFA Nation’s League – Bulgaria vs Norway

-As part of our visit to Bulgaria, the event organisers had managed to book us tickets to the Nations League match, held at the Vasil Levski Stadium (the nation’s home venue).
-We arrived in convoy by Yellow Taxi, the highly recommended Uber of Sofia, and walked along the boulevard lined with Bulgarians and small stalls offering national merchandise.
+As part of our visit, the event organisers had managed to book us tickets to the Nations League match.
+It was held at the Vasil Levski Stadium (the nation’s home venue).
+We arrived in convoy by Yellow Taxi, the highly recommended Uber of Sofia.
+It was then a short walk along the boulevard lined with Bulgarians and small stalls offering national merchandise.
 On approaching the stadium, with the surrounding woodland, you wouldn’t expect to see the concrete structure symbolising the nation’s football epicentre.

 Upon entering, we headed to our central seats, only a few blocks away from the traveling Norway fans.
-There couldn’t have been any more than 50; either making the journey from Norway or Norwegians inhabiting Bulgaria, they were there wearing their nation’s colours and singing as loudly as they could.
+There couldn’t have been any more than 50 of them.
+They either made the journey from Norway or were Bulgarian natives.
+Either way, they were there wearing their nation’s colours and singing as loudly as they could.

 The Bulgarian support was deafing at times, even somewhat intimidating.
-The deep, Eastern European, booming accents could be heard in their chants which filled the stadium.
+Within the chants, you could hear the deep, Eastern European, booming accents, which filled the stadium.
 This seemed to be enough to put off the players on the pitch, as Norway succumbed to a 1-0 defeat.

 The game itself was not to the standard you come to expect after spectating English football, nonetheless the experience was fantastic.
 We bonded well together over a couple of drinks and the football, before Yellow Taxiing back to the complex.